Updated: Mar 24

 Another technical point: Hemp is cultivated and embraced from an industrial perspective because of the strong fibers in the stalk of the plant.
 The appeal of cannabis, on the contrary, is the resin-bearing flowers that contain special molecules (cannabinoids, terpenes, and flavonoids) of use to humans as medicine and for the pursuit of recreational euphoria (although the roots of the plant played a role in its traditional medical applications).

-These molecules include cannabinoids such as THC and CBD and cool aroma-producing terpenes like myrcene and pinene—all of which do things like treat sleep disorders, improve the symptoms of cancer, reduce systemic inflammation, or act as an analgesic (pain killer).
+These molecules include cannabinoids such as THC and CBD and cool aroma-producing terpenes like myrcene and alpha-pinene—all of which do things like treat sleep disorders, improve the symptoms of cancer, reduce systemic inflammation, or act as an analgesic (pain killer).

 Are you buying the bull on social media?